Onyiah and Cal host Miami (FL)

 Berkeley, California; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Cal hosts Miami (FL) after Ugonne Onyiah scored 24 points in Cal’s 79-65 win against the Georgia Tech Yellow Jackets.
+BOTTOM LINE: Cal takes on Miami (FL) after Ugonne Onyiah scored 24 points in Cal’s 79-65 victory over the Georgia Tech Yellow Jackets.

-The Golden Bears are 15-1 on their home court.
-Cal averages 73.7 points and has outscored opponents by 9.1 points per game.
+The Golden Bears are 15-1 in home games.
+Cal ranks fifth in the ACC with 24.9 defensive rebounds per game led by Marta Suarez averaging 5.4.

-The Hurricanes have gone 4-13 against ACC opponents.
-Miami (FL) has a 3-3 record in one-possession games.
+The Hurricanes are 4-13 in ACC play.
+Miami (FL) has a 3-3 record in games decided by less than 4 points.

 Cal makes 45.7% of its shots from the field this season, which is 3.8 percentage points higher than Miami (FL) has allowed to its opponents (41.9%).
-Miami (FL) averages 69.4 points per game, 4.8 more than the 64.6 Cal gives up to opponents.
+Miami (FL) averages 6.3 made 3-pointers per game this season, 1.0 more made shot on average than the 5.3 per game Cal gives up.

+The Golden Bears and Hurricanes square off Sunday for the first time in ACC play this season.

-TOP PERFORMERS: Ioanna Krimili is averaging 14.8 points and 3.1 assists for the Golden Bears.
+TOP PERFORMERS: Kayla Williams is averaging 11.2 points, 4.1 assists and 1.5 steals for the Golden Bears.
 Onyiah is averaging 14.3 points over the last 10 games.

-Cameron Williams is averaging 11.7 points and 7.1 rebounds for the Hurricanes.
-Haley Cavinder is averaging 2.1 made 3-pointers over the last 10 games.
+Haley Cavinder is averaging 18.3 points, 6.6 rebounds and 4.7 assists for the Hurricanes.
+Cameron Williams is averaging 11.7 points over the last 10 games.

 LAST 10 GAMES: Golden Bears: 6-4, averaging 71.2 points, 30.1 rebounds, 15.2 assists, 6.1 steals and 2.3 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 70.5 points per game.